Best Vermont Sportsbooks: VT Sports Betting Apps 2025

 How Does Vermont Online Sports Betting Compare to Other States?

-Vermont is bordered by two legal sports betting states.
-To the west is New York, which has quickly become the largest sports betting industry in the country.
-To the east is Maine, which is probably a more instructive comparison for Vermont.
+Vermont is bordered by two legal sports betting states, to the West by New York, which has quickly become the largest sports betting industry in the country.
+To the East is Maine, which is probably a more instructive comparison for Vermont.

 Maine sports betting went live in November 2023, with an online tax rate of 16% compared with Vermont’s 20%.
 By the end of the year, Maine had hit $40 million in handle.

-Legal sports betting in Vermont is finally expected to become a reality in January 2024.
-Check out the timeline below to see how we got to this point:
+Legal sports betting in Vermont became a reality in January 2024.
+Check out the timeline below to see the latest updates in Vermont sports betting:

-• Feb.
-16, 2024 - Vermont sports betting revenues reach $1.1 million during its first month of legal sports betting.
+• April 9, 2024 - Vermont sees $21 million handle in first full month of legal sports betting.

 Is Daily Fantasy Sports Legal in Vermont?